awsdocs/amazon-comprehend-developer-guide/doc_source/how-languages.md

-# Dominant Language<a name="how-languages"></a>
+# Detect the Dominant Language<a name="how-languages"></a>

-You can use Amazon Comprehend to examine text to determine the primary language\.
+You can use Amazon Comprehend to examine text to determine the dominant language\.
 Amazon Comprehend identifies the language using identifiers from RFC 5646 — if there is a 2\-letter ISO 639\-1 identifier, with a regional subtag if necessary, it uses that\.
 Otherwise, it uses the ISO 639\-2 3\-letter code\.
 For more information about RFC 5646, see [Tags for Identifying Languages](https://tools.ietf.org/html/rfc5646) on the *IETF Tools* web site\.

 The response includes a score that indicates the confidence level that Amazon Comprehend has that a particular language is the dominant language in the document\.
 Each score is independent of the other scores — it does not indicate that a language makes up a particular percentage of a document\.